hzhou849/unh_csci/CSCI_6616 - ARM Assembly/Makefile.md

 ## Makefile for ASM

 #### Best version so far
+* Should handle multiple source files
+* clean works to cleanup all objects and binary executables
 * must use ```as``` builder to build object first with debug flag othewise GDB will not work
 ```make
 # --------------------------------------------------------------------------------------------